-Here is an image of a mineralizer, in simple terms, water gets into the mineralizer from one adds, and left from the other end after adding the required chemical and minerals.
+In simple terms, fresh water enters the mineralizer at one end and leaves at the other end by adding the required minerals.

 In technical terms, a mineralizer works on the principle of ionization and electrolysis.
 In the mineralizer, a low-voltage current always passes through.
 That does the electrolysis in the incoming water.